-Another top spot for a late summer staycation, the quaint chocolate-box villages and market towns of the Cotswolds could provide just the escape you need.
+Another top spot for a staycation, the quaint chocolate-box villages and market towns of the Cotswolds could provide just the escape you need.
 The rich autumn leaves contrast beautifully with the honey-coloured stone cottages in an area packed with sweeping hills and country houses.
 With more than 3,000 miles of footpaths and trails to explore, grab your hiking boots and go for a wander, before sampling the best of the harvest in one of the Cotswolds’ many cosy country pubs.

 Much like the Cotswolds, the New Forest is transformed when autumn approaches, from lush greens and vast growth to an abundance of rich colours.
 From wild ponies prancing across the landscape to venturing out to Hurst Castle on the coast for awe-inspiring views across to the Isle of Wight, the region is great for romantic breaks, spa trips and for being at one with nature.
 Of course, you could always hop on a ferry from Lymington to the Isle of Wight for a day or two if you want to wander its many golden beaches and gaze out towards the Needles, one of Britain’s striking natural wonders.
 You’ll also find Beaulieu in the heart of the New Forest National Park, and in addition to its renowned collection of motor vehicles is a spectacular palace house, the remains of a vast medieval abbey and acres of pristine gardens to explore.